zzj233/osgearth/docs/source/index.md

 osgEarth is a 3D mapping SDK for OpenSceneGraph.

-With osgEarth you can:

 * Get a 2D or 3D map up and running quickly and easily using one simple XML file

+* Visualize massive amounts of imagery, elevation data, and vector features

 * Use open-standards map data services like WMS, TMS, and GeoTIFF

 * Work locally or over the Internet

-* Develop applications using a full-features C++11 API
+* Develop applications using a full-featured C++11 API

-* Integrate with commercial data providers